-The 6 Golden Rules for keeping your child safe and your dog happy you wouldn't allow them to do to another child.
+The 6 Golden Rules for keeping your child safe and your dog happy or do anything you wouldn't allow them to do to another child.
 Teach your child never to approach dogs when they:

 Never leave your child alone in the same room as a dog, even your own.